 The scene viewer has a built-in hierarchy for ordering layers.
 The viewer displays your layers in the order listed below.
 Within each of these groups, you can order the layers in the scene.

-- 3D-enabled layers—This includes 3D data with z-values and 2D data that has an Elevation mode of Relative to ground or Absolute height.
+- 3D-enabled layers, such as 3D data with z-values and 2D data that has an Elevation mode of Relative to ground or Absolute height

-- Next, the scene viewer displays dynamic map services and 2D feature layers with an Elevation mode of On the ground.
+- Dynamic map services and 2D feature layers with an Elevation mode of On the ground

-- Finally, the scene viewer displays hosted tile layers and cached map services.
+- Hosted tile layers and cached map service

-For example, a dynamic layer of hurricanes always displays on top of a cached map service (tile layer) of population density even if the hurricane layer is at the bottom of Contents.
+For example, a dynamic layer of U.S. hurricanes always displays on top of a tile layer or cached map service of U.S. population density even if the hurricane layer is at the bottom of Contents.

 The colors or textures on my multipatch features appear to flicker or continuously switch colors.